datacamp-content-public/courses-osnove-r/chapter1.md

 U editoru koji je sa desne strane kucate R kod da biste rešili zadatke.
 Kada kliknete na dugme 'Submit Answer' svaka linija koda se interpetira i izvršava u R, i dobijate poruku da li je Vaš kod ispravan.
 Rezultat R koda se prikazuje u konzoli u donjem desnom uglu.

-R koristi znak `#` za dodavanje komentara, so that you and others can understand what the R code is about.
-Just like Twitter!
+R koristi znak `#` za dodavanje komentara, tako da možete da saznate šta radi određena linija R koda.
+Kao Twitter!
 Comments are not run as R code, so they will not influence your result.
 For example, _Calculate 3 + 4_ in the editor on the right is a comment.

 You can also execute R commands straight in the console.
 This is a good way to experiment with R code, as your submission is not checked for correctness.